PixelsCamp/talks/waiting-is-boring_filipe-freire.md

 Somewhere along the way you've gone to the dark side.
 You have to make the computer wait or sleep because something is not ready.

-So, what can we use to avoid painful hammered sleeps?
 Forget about standard "waiting".
 There are new techniques that are not known by many, but that make waiting in tests smarter.
+Some of these techniques will be live demonstrated for a typical frontend application test and micro-service with an API and messaging.

 ---------------